 Launceston to Cradle Mountain

-After your beer tasting, add your favourites to your growing hamper, and head to the mural-filled town of Sheffield.
-If you come across a local walking his alpaca on a lead down the main street, or a curious man wielding a yoyo out the front of the Emporium don’t be afraid to strike up a chat.
-The locals are friendly, and very proud of the paintings that adorn their buildings.
+If you come across a local walking his alpaca down the main street or a curious man wielding a yoyo outside the Emporium, don’t be afraid to strike up a chat- the locals are friendly!

 Overnight Cradle Mountain.

-If you prefer a slower pace, the Dove Lake Circuit might be more suitable.
+Prefer a slower pace?
+Dove Lake Circuit walk might be more suitable.
 This six-kilometre sojourn leads through the Ballroom Forest, full of ancient myrtles, and continues beneath the crags of Cradle Mountain and Little Horn.
-It’s relatively flat and you may find yourself joined by a wombat or two.
+It’s relatively flat, and you may find yourself joined by a wombat or two.
 If a short uphill climb takes your fancy, stunning views are afforded at the top of Marion’s Lookout.
 Not only is it a breathtaking view at the top, it’s a great way to burn off a few calories.

-Follow up your choice of outdoor exploration with a visit to Waldheim Alpine Spa in the afternoon.
+Follow your outdoor exploration with a visit to Waldheim Alpine Spa in the afternoon.
 To get you in the mood for pampering, treatments include choc-covered strawberries and champagne.
 There’s something invigorating about slipping deep into a hot spa while fresh mountain air nips around your shoulders, a reminder of where you are.
-Known as The Sanctuary, here you can move between the steam room, sauna, hot tub and cool vitality pool – all while keeping an eye on ancient king billy pines and the Pencil Pine River in the wilderness beyond.
+Known as The Sanctuary, here you can move between the steam room, sauna, hot tub and cool vitality pool – all while gazing upon ancient King Billy pines and the Pencil Pine River in the wilderness beyond.

-Don’t be late for dinner – the Tasmanian devils at Devils@Cradle will be ready to dine right on 5.30pm.
-This rare opportunity to watch the local marsupials gather for mealtime is the perfect precursor to your own meal.
-Book early if you’d like a behind the scenes tour followed up by roasted marshmallows beneath the stars and two courses at the Highland Restaurant.
+Don’t miss a rare opportunity to watch the local marsupials gather for mealtime at Devils@Cradle – the perfect precursor to your own meal.
+Book early if you’d like a behind the scenes tour followed up by roasted marshmallows beneath the stars and two courses at the local Highland Restaurant.